 Even if I have taught my children the art of delayed gratification, it is not my intention for them to automatically dismiss something or some goal simply because of cost.

-At an anime convention, my middle daughter saw a key chain that featured her favorite anime character.
+At an anime convention earlier this year, my middle daughter saw a key chain that featured her favorite anime character.
 She knew I wasn’t going to buy it for her and decided that she would save her money until she could earn it.

 Now I could have dropped the six dollars to buy this key chain for her but let me tell you, the joy of having that keychain would not have come close to the experience we had at the last anime convention.